Teen Depression Test

 Will my parents see my results?

 No. This test runs in your browser.
-Your answers aren't sent anywhere.
+Your answers aren't sent to our servers.
+Your progress and results may be saved on this device using your browser's local storage so you can come back later.
 Results are private unless you share them.
 However, if you're struggling, talking to a parent or trusted adult helps.

 What if I'm worried about a friend?